fleetdm/fleet/handbook/marketing/README.md

 ##### Which file should I use?

-**Fleet product** All product design work is done in the [Fleet EE (scratchpad)](https://www.figma.com/file/hdALBDsrti77QuDNSzLdkx/%F0%9F%9A%A7-Fleet-EE-(dev-ready%2C-scratchpad)?node-id=9209%3A302838) Figma doc.
-Check out the [README](https://www.figma.com/file/hdALBDsrti77QuDNSzLdkx/%F0%9F%9A%A7-Fleet-EE-(dev-ready%2C-scratchpad)?node-id=2750%3A67203) for how to use this doc.
+**Fleet product** All product design work is done in the [Fleet product](https://www.figma.com/file/hdALBDsrti77QuDNSzLdkx/%F0%9F%9A%A7-Fleet-EE-(dev-ready%2C-scratchpad)?node-id=9209%3A302838) Figma project.
+Check out the [Wireframing section](https://fleetdm.com/handbook/product#wireframing) for more information.

 **Fleet website.** All website design work is done in the [fleetdm.com (current, dev-ready)](https://www.figma.com/file/yLP0vJ8Ms4GbCoofLwptwS/%E2%9C%85-fleetdm.com-(current%2C-dev-ready)?node-id=794%3A373) Figma file.